LeEco-backed Faraday Future moves SUV production as work halts on Las Vegas plant

 The company is set to hold an extraordinary shareholders' meeting on July 17 in the Chinese city of Shenzhen.

-Reporting by Jess Macy Yu; Editing by Himani Sarkar
+(Reporting by Jess Macy Yu; Editing by Himani Sarkar)